Children's Mental Health Week: How Learning Outside Improves Wellbeing

 of survey respondents to our Lead Teacher Survey said their Edible Playground had moderate to significant positive effect on pupils’ moods, self-esteem and mental health.

-It’s said that a lack of playing, exploring and learning outdoors is increasingly resulting in a ‘Nature Deficit Disorder’ which is the idea that spending less time outside could lead to behavioural problems (Stephen Moss/National Trust 2012).
-However, learning in an outdoor environment can combat Nature Deficit Disorder and has been shown to increase mental health by boosting mood, confidence and self-esteem.
+It’s said that a lack of playing, exploring and learning outdoors is increasingly resulting in a ‘Nature Deficit Disorder’, which is the idea that spending less time outside could lead to behavioural problems (Stephen Moss/National Trust 2012).
+However, learning in an outdoor environment has been shown to increase mental health by boosting mood, confidence and self-esteem.
 According to DEFRA, the benefits of outdoor play and learning contribute to happy, healthy childhoods.

 Since launching our first Edible Playground back in 2005, teachers have consistently told us how crucial the Edible Playgrounds have been towards increasing the wellbeing of the school in general.
 Tracey Langridge, Rockmount’s head teacher, told us: